Breaking (film): Release

 The film premiered at the 2022 Sundance Film Festival on January 21, 2022, where the cast won the Special Jury Award for Ensemble Cast in the U.S. Dramatic Competition.
 On February 1, 2022, Bleecker Street acquired the film's US distribution rights.
 The film's title was later changed from 892 to Breaking, and it was set to be released on August 26, 2022.

 Reception

 Box office

 In the United States and Canada, Breaking was released alongside The Invitation and Three Thousand Years of Longing.
 The film debuted to $985,921 from 902 theaters in its opening weekend.
+It went on to gross $2.8 million at the box office.

 Critical response

+Audiences polled by PostTrak gave the film a 55% overall positive score.

 Pete Hammond of Deadline Hollywood said, "Corbin is firmly in control behind the camera and with particular expert help with her editor Chris Witt.
-The British actor Boyega is superb in every aspect of the role, as is the commanding presence of the late Williams in what sadly is his final film role."
+The British actor Boyega is superb in every aspect of the role, as is the commanding presence of the late Williams in what, sadly, is his final film role."

 Writing for Variety, Peter Debruge said, "This is not an act of documentary reenactment so much as a tense, speculative drama, imagining what this man must have gone through during those hours, and how his actions rippled out to affect others' lives."